yj7082126/musubi-tuner/dataset/dataset_config.md

 video_directory = "/path/to/video_dir"
 caption_extension = ".txt" # required for caption text files, if general caption extension is not set resolution = [960, 544] # required if general resolution is not set

+control_directory = "/path/to/control_dir" # optional, required for dataset with control images

 # following configurations must be set in each [[datasets]] section for video datasets